iPad 9 LTE Button Control Cable Replacement

 Step 29

-- Grab your Phillips #00 screwdriver and carefully unscrew the four 4.2 mm screws holding the LCD screen in place.
+- Grab your trusty Phillips #00 screwdriver and carefully remove the four 4.2 mm screws holding the LCD screen in place.
+You’ve got this!

 Tools Used